 Darrel was preceded in death by his beloved wife Patricia of 54 years, his parents and his brother Homer Clarence Hearn.
 Survivors include son, Bryan Darrel Hearn of Houston; daughter, Kathleen Anne Hearn Heath and husband Stephen of Houston; cousin, Melissa Hearn of Norman, Oklahoma; and numerous family members and friends.

-To send flowers to Darrel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Darrel Gene Hearn, please visit our floral store.